jiangts/paip-lisp/docs/chapter4.md

 Although GPS never lived up to these exaggerated claims, it was still an important program for historical reasons.
 It was the first program to separate its problem solving strategy from its knowledge of particular problems, and it spurred much further research in problem solving.
-For ail these reasons, it is a fitting object of study.
+For all these reasons, it is a fitting object of study.

 The original GPS program had a number of minor features that made it quite complex.
 In addition, it was written in an obsolete low-level language, IPL, that added gratuitous complexity.